John Harlan (announcer)

-John Henry Harlan (December 21, 1925 – February 27, 2017) was an American television announcer who worked on numerous television projects for over 40 years, particularly game and variety shows.
+John Henry Harlan (December 21, 1925 – February 27, 2017) was an American television announcer who worked on television projects for over 40 years, particularly game and variety shows.
 He was from Sonoma County, California.

-Perhaps his best-known work was for the Bob Hope specials aired on NBC during the 1960s through the 1990s.
-Among game show fans, his most memorable outings were You Don't Say! and versions of Name That Tune produced between 1974 and 1985.
+His work included You Don't Say!, Name That Tune, All-Star Blitz, Jeopardy!
+(1978 revival) produced between 1974 and 1985.

+From 1990 to 1993, Harlan was the announcer on American Gladiators.
+He retired from announcing in 1993 and the Gladiators took turns announcing until 1996.

 Harlan attended California State University, Fresno, graduating in 1948.
 He served as class president for the fall term.
 At school he was friends with Wendell Bell, serving as his best man at his 1947 wedding.
 He married Beverly Christensen, who was a model on Queen for a Day where Harlan was an announcer.

 Harlan died on February 27, 2017, at the age of 91.